mobusoperandi/.github/profile/README.md

 1. Configure [two-factor authentication for your GitHub account](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication).
 1. Send [me][mightyiam-zulip] your GitHub user name.

-## Are mobs moderated or guided?

-Well, I'm the only staff in this young initiative.
-I participate only in some of the mobs.
-I do my best to introduce each new participant to the mob they are interested in joining.
-If anything happened that I should know about, please [let me know][mightyiam-zulip].

 ## I'm a beginner — I'm concerned about having to ask questions frequently.

 Please do ask all the questions all the time.